aws-samples/mainframe-data-utilities/README.md

 ## Limitations

 1. File layouts defined inside Cobol programs are not supported.
-2. Packing statement not considered when defined before the PIC clause.
+2. Packing statement is ignored when defined before the PIC clause.
 3. The file's logical record length is the sum of all field sizes.
 This means that in some cases the calculation may result in a size that is smaller than the physical file definition.

 ## Getting started